Micha854/raid_bot/README.md

 # raid_bot
-show an overview of all raid on telegram
+show an overview of all raids on telegram

+languages:  :de:  :us:  :fr:

 #### HELP ON DISCORD: https://discord.gg/sDxjY7M